Chysie2010413/NotallyPlus-2025/README.md

 * Create rich text notes with support for bold, italics, mono space and strike-through
 * Add clickable links to notes with support for phone numbers, email addresses and web urls

-### Optimized Features
+### Improved/added features
-* Fixed certain built-in bugs from the pre-fork original Notally app
+* More comprehensive Toast notifications
-* Optimized translation results for certain languages
+* One-click copy-to-clipboard feature

 ### Translations
 Thank you for your willingness to contribute to the translation of this project.
 If you are interested, feel free to [send me an email](mailto:chysie2010413@outlook.com) after reviewing the [documentation](https://m2.material.io/design/communication/writing.html).